-2. Considerations for 3 plate mold design: (1).
+2. Considerations for three plates mold design: (1).
 The opening distance of the runner stripper plate and Plate A: A = B+ (10-20)mm; B = the length of the runner and A must be equal to or greater than 120mm, to facilitate manual removal of runners and gates.
 C is usually 8mm or 10mm. runner puller is needed at the gate location to pull off the gate.

 (2).
 The sprue needs to be designed with a 2-3° angle, so as to prevent the sprue and the runner stripper plate from being scratched(burnt).

 (3).
 In order to prevent A Plate A and B Plate from opening first, a lock must be installed on Plate B.